West Virginia University

 Is a visitor standing back, looking at the exhibit?
 Ask them if they are interested in your program.

-Many of the WVU Extension visitors will wear name tags that include their county name, so asking about their county is always a conversation starter.
 Remember, every conversation, smile, or eye contact has the potential to make a positive impression for WVU and for your program, so do your best to be “on” and engaged.

 What to Wear

-Exhibit Setup and Registration
+Exhibit Setup Procedures

 - Disassemble your exhibit display.
 Remember to pack up any cords, surge protectors or other equipment that is yours.